stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 - OCI container images
 - Executable files

 The simplest method of distribution is to use a version control system, such as Git.
-If you store Python scripts and projects in version control, anyone with access to the repository can get a copy of this code.
-They will need to have a version control tool and Python tools installed on a system to run this code.
+If you store Python scripts and projects in a version control repository, anyone with access to the repository can get a copy of this code.
+They will need to have a version control tool and Python tools installed on a system.

-Python [wheel](https://packaging.python.org/en/latest/specifications/binary-distribution-format/) packages enable people to use your code with the operating systems and tools that they prefer to work with, rather than requiring that each system has developer tools installed.
+Use [wheel](https://packaging.python.org/en/latest/specifications/binary-distribution-format/) packages to publish projects to the [Python Package Index](https://pypi.org/) and equivalent services.
 Project tools like Poetry include support for building wheel packages.
-The _wheel_ format is for sharing between Python installations.
-You can use _wheel_ packages to publish tools for other developers, as well as libraries for use in other Python projects.
-If you publish your Python application as a _wheel_, other people can run it with the _pipx_ and _uv_ tools, as explained in the section on [helpers](#running-python-tools).
+Their main purpose is to distribute code libraries, but you can also use wheel packages to publish tools and applications for other developers.
+If your Python application as a _wheel_, other people can run it with the _pipx_ and _uv_ tools, as explained in the section on [helpers](#running-python-tools).

 > Read the [Python Packaging User Guide](https://packaging.python.org/en/latest/flow/) for more about wheel packages.

 For other cases, use extra tools to package your work into a format that includes a copy of the required version of Python as well as your code and the dependencies.
 This ensures that your code runs with the expected version of Python, and that it has the correct version of each dependency.

-OCI container images can run on any system that has a container runtime such as Docker, Podman or Apple Container, as well as on cloud infrastructure.
-Use OCI container images to package Python applications that are intended to be run by a service, such as Docker or a workflow engine, especially if the application provides a network service itself, such as a Web application.
-You can build OCI container images with [buildah](https://buildah.io/), Docker and other tools to include a copy of Python, along with your code and the required dependencies.
-Consider using the [official Python container image](https://hub.docker.com/_/python) as the base image for your application container images.
+OCI container images will run on any system that has a container runtime such as Docker, Podman, Apple Container or WSL container, as well as on cloud infrastructure You can build OCI container images to include a copy of Python, along with your code and the required dependencies.
+Use OCI container images to package applications that are intended to be run in controlled environments, such as servers, cloud infrastructure, and CI systems.
+You can use Podman, [buildah](https://buildah.io/) or Docker to create OCI images.

+> Consider using the [official Python container image](https://hub.docker.com/_/python) as the base image for your application container images.

 Use [PyInstaller](https://pyinstaller.org/), [Briefcase](https://briefcase.beeware.org/en/stable/) or [Nuitka](https://nuitka.net) to compile desktop and command-line applications as a single executable file.
 Each executable file includes a copy of Python, along with your code and the required dependencies.
 Each executable will only run on the type of operating system and CPU that it was compiled to use.
 For example, an executable for Microsoft Windows on Intel-compatible machines will work on all editions of Windows, but it will not run on macOS.
 Optionally, you can put executables in an operating system package to work with package management tools, such as an RPM or DEB package for Linux.